silverfox1948/ChangeMaker/Readme.md

 ## What I'd do different/better in the next round
 * Validation: no sense letting a simple data entry error eat your computer
 * Truncate the recursion by checking the total at every level.
 One of the advantages of sorting the array in the manner I did, means I can stop interating on an index once I get a total greater than the amount desired.
 The reason I didn't is again, time.
 Not so much coding time, but testing time.
 I also had to write the documentation and that also takes a while.
 It's not just a coding test ...
+* Refactor it so it isn't dependent on sorting the denominations
 *  Read more about the combinatorics and actually implement a Math solution.
 *  Add an ability to add change for denominations that are not whole numbers - thus coins - and amounts that are not whole numbers.
 In other words, generalize it.
 * Unit Tests ('nuff said)